 - Arrival: Your child will be picked up at their arrival airport by a Projects Abroad staff member, and taken directly to their host family or project accommodation.
 We offer 24 hour support in-destination, so if they feel unwell and need a doctor, for instance, we will be there to help.
 We will ensure they have our emergency contact details when they arrive.

-- In-country: Short-term Specials are fully supervised, so volunteers will be escorted to and from their project placement.
+- In-country: High School Specials are fully supervised, so volunteers will be escorted to and from their project placement.
 Furthermore, there are Projects Abroad staff members with the group at all times during their volunteering activities and social events.
 Between staff members and the host families, volunteers will not be left unsupervised or unaccompanied.

 Will they be able to stay in contact with home?

 Volunteers receive an induction on arrival.
 As part of this, a local staff member will show them where and how to buy a local SIM card.
 Some destinations also have internet access, whether at the host family or an internet café in town.
-Staff members make sure that Short-term Special volunteers contact their family to let them know they’ve arrived safely.
+Staff members make sure that High School Special volunteers contact their family to let them know they’ve arrived safely.

 Where will they stay?

 Most of our volunteers will stay with host families, who have been carefully chosen for safety, friendliness and comfort.
 Volunteers will be welcomed with open arms, and there will often be a small group of them staying at each host family.
-Living with a host family is also a wonderful way for our Short-term Special volunteers to experience the local culture and way of life.
+Living with a host family is also a wonderful way for our High School Special volunteers to experience the local culture and way of life.